 Lord Sumption in his judgment placed some emphasis on the commercial rationale for NOM clauses which he saw as: preventing attempts to undermine written agreements by informal arrangements; avoiding uncertainty about what was agreed in oral discussions and disputes about whether a variation was intended and its terms; and the requirement for formality making it easier for corporations to police internal rules restricting authority to agree them.
 The judgment of Lord Sumption will give greater certainty to commercial parties and encourage strict compliance with NOM clauses.
 The decision of Lord Briggs, however, hints at a more flexible approach.
 If the parties have orally agreed a change to their relationship and expressly (or by necessary implication) agreed that the NOM clause is to be dis-applied then that variation should, in his view, be effective.
 This may be of assistance to parties where rigid adherence to the NOM clause may not be practical or necessary.
 However, the safest option will be to ensure that the variation complies strictly with the terms of the NOM clause.

 For further disputes related know-how Login or Register to Disputes+ Bird & Bird's dedicated DR know-how portal.

-Extracts of this article are contained in the following current awareness update published on Lexis Nexis: No oral modification clause case will have ‘wide ramifications for all types of contracts’
+You can read extracts of this article in the Lexis Nexis current awareness update: No oral modification clause case will have ‘wide ramifications for all types of contracts’